We're writing a book about Haskell. It will be released

 Okay, I want the book!

 Great!
-Just wait until 2018.
+Now you only have to wait.
 While you're waiting, you can subscribe to updates:

 By the way, if you want the book sooner – we absolutely welcome co-authors.
 Write Vlad (@int_index on Twitter and Telegram) or Artyom (email@example.com) if you are knowledgeable on some Haskell topic and want to contribute.

 Wait, last thing.
 What about The Joy of Haskell?

 Ah, the elephant in the room.
 They're writing a work of art, and we're writing the most informative book we can.
 That's it.
 (Also, if their book comes out first and it's better, we'll rewrite ours so that it would be better than theirs, because we're stubborn like that.)